-Sources Women’s Place, through community support, all our groups and services are FREE.
+Thanks to community support, all our groups and services are FREE at Sources Women’s Place.

 Sources Women’s Place provides a variety of FREE resources, programs, and supports which aim to improve the lives of women and their families.
 We offer a safe and confidential environment where women can connect with one another as well as access free resources such as counselling, legal information, professional referrals, resources, facilitated support groups and educational opportunities.
 Counselling and groups are available for women impacted by Interpersonal violence or historic abuse – please see our Trauma Counselling Program page for further information.

 Direct Services Programs